-The Research Ethics Program of the Miami CTSI works to advance and integrate ethics into all levels of clinical and translational research, through programs such as the Research Ethics Consultation Service (RECS) and educational efforts by faculty affiliates of the UM Ethics Programs and the CITI Program.
+The Research Ethics Program of the Miami CTSI works to advance and integrate ethics into all levels of clinical and translational research, through programs such as the Research Ethics Consultation Service (RECS) and educational efforts by faculty affiliates of the UM Ethics Programs.

 Research Ethics Consultation Service